socialspacedev/minicannon/src/pages/gigs.md

 ---
 # Gigs

-Here are some gigs I've been to over the last 30 years or so.
+Here are some bands I've been to over the last 30 years or so.

 ## **NZ acts**